 Putting the ‘French’ into French macarons with these lavender macarons!
 These delicate French cookies are made with lavender flavored almond cookies, filled with a zesty and fruity blackberry buttercream and just a dollop of home-made lemon curd!
 You’re going to love the incredible flavor combination!

-Watch my video recipe for step-by-step instructions and extra tips for macaron success!
+Watch my YouTube video recipe for step-by-step instructions and extra tips for macaron success!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 Lavender French Macarons

 My lavender French macarons start with the lavender cookie.
 These delicate almond wafers are actually one of my favorite things to make!
 I like to use the French method of making macarons and this recipe is no exception.
 For the most lavender flavor, I recommend adding the tiniest little bit of edible lavender oil; check below for the product links!
 Since it tends to be very strong, a little bit goes a long way!
 I also recommend using either concentrated gel food coloring or powder food color.
 Macaron recipes are very finicky and any additional liquid or oils can lead to a serious flop!

 Tips for Making French Macarons